Prescription drugs (outpatient)

 - Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions.

-- Blood clotting factors: If you have hemophilia, Medicare covers injectable clotting factors you give yourself.
+- Blood clotting factors: If you have hemophilia (a genetic bleeding disorder that keeps your blood from clotting properly), Medicare covers injectable clotting factors you give yourself or get in a doctor's office.

 - Injectable and infused drugs: Medicare covers most injectable and infused drugs when a licensed medical provider gives them.